 THE SCIENCE OF COMMUNICATION ™ WORKSHOP

 In an effort to gain approval with local communities, government, stakeholders and rights holders, scientists, engineers and technical professionals are called upon to deliver presentations about highly complex information to non-technical people during various stages of a project proposal or regulatory assessment.
-However, according to the Trust Barometer, an annual international trust survey, only 41% of the general public trusts engineers and scientists.
+However, according to the Trust Barometer, an annual international survey on who we trust, people’s trust in businesses, government and the media are rapidly declining.
 With trust falling, it has become even more important now to present information clearly, making it meaningful and well-understood by bringing alive the technical data for the audience.
 A well-delivered presentation will build trust and credibility and inform good decision making, while a poorly delivered presentation galvanizes the opposition.

 The Science of Communication ™ workshop is custom designed to provide scientists, engineers and technical professionals with the skills and communication tools they need to build trust while delivering complex information to non-technical audiences.
 Participants learn how to analyze their audience to understand the background, knowledge base, interests, and biases and how to adapt their content and develop tools to effectively communicate to them.
 Scientists, engineers, and technical professionals will learn how to gain trust and credibility, show relevancy through story-telling and exhibit confidence, enthusiasm, and passion.